DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 If you have to choose between the two locations, I’d say go for Oasys, because you get so much more for your money.

-After filming The Good, the Bad And The Ugly, the extras in the project bought the set and ran it as a tourist attraction in the 1970s.
-My parents-in-law had visited it then; at that time, it was small and mostly facades.
-This has certainly changed – and for the better!
+After filming The Good, the Bad, And The Ugly, the project extras bought the set and ran it as a tourist attraction in the 1970s.
+My parents-in-law visited it then; at that time, it was small and mostly facades.
+This has certainly changed—and for the better!

 I was pleasantly surprised that this was more than a theme park or movie set facade.
 You can enter every building, and everything looks and feels authentic.